Adrien Rabiot transfer news: PSG midfielder reveals Juventus talks and leaves door open for potential Man Utd move | Goal.com

 He remains an attractive proposition to leading sides across Europe and has seen various landing spots mooted.

-It could be that his next move takes him to Italy or England, with Serie A champions and Premier League heavyweights being heavily linked with formal approaches.
+It could be that his next move takes him to Italy or England, with Serie A champions Juve and Manchester United being heavily linked with formal approaches.

 Rabiot has told Corriere dello Sport of his current situation: "I’ve spoken with Juventus, it’s a great club where everyone would like to play.